cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

 - **Precondition**
   - True.
 - **Postcondition**
-  - If the channel the packet was received on is not an established CCV channel, then
+  - If the channel the packet was received on is not an established CCV channel, then an error acknowledgment is returned.
-    - the channel closing handshake is initiated;
-    - an error acknowledgment is returned.
   - Otherwise,
     - if `packet.data.vscId == 0`, `infractionHeight` is set to `initialHeights[chainId]`, with `chainId = channelToChain[packet.getDestinationChannel()]`, i.e., the height when the CCV channel to this consumer chain is established;
     - otherwise, `infractionHeight` is set to `VSCtoH[packet.data.vscId]`, i.e., the height at which the voting power was last updated by the validator updates in the VSC with ID `packet.data.vscId`;